kritzkrgmdc/Where-is-the-grey/index.md

-# Welcome to my blog
+# General Equality would be nice right?

 I'm glad you are here.
-I plan to talk about ...
+I plan to talk about dot dot dot

-Testing making changes to the index file.
-Halo thar!!
+The things that I come up with as I come up with it.